-On Monday, May 7, 2018, over 400 people poured into the main auditorium of UW’s Kane Hall for the first night of this year’s Stroum Lectures, which featured novelist Gary Shteyngart.
+On Monday, May 7, 2018, over 400 people poured into the main auditorium of the University of Washington’s Kane Hall for the first night of this year’s Stroum Lectures, which featured novelist Gary Shteyngart.
 Had you unknowingly stumbled into the room, you’d be forgiven for thinking you had walked into a sold-out comedy show, rather than an academic lecture or literary reading.

-From his opening jab at Seattle’s abundance of (unaffordable) condos to his ’80s Brezhnev jokes (so resonant and funny because they work just as well for Trump), Shteyngart’s singular brand of Soviet-inflected Jewish American humor had the audience cramping up from their cheeks to their bellies all night.
+From his opening jab at Seattle’s abundance of (unaffordable) condos to his ’80s Brezhnev jokes (so resonant and funny because they work just as well for Trump), Shteyngart’s singular brand of Soviet-inflected Jewish American humor had the audience cramping up from their cheeks to their bellies all night long.